taylorgoolsby/graphql-directive-pagination/readme.md

 }
 ```

 The `pagination` function takes in your original resolver and provides it with `args.clauses` and converts the return value into a `PaginationPost`.

-You don't have to use `args.clauses`, but you can use `args.clauses.mysql` or `args.clauses.postgres` to build a SQL query which performs the sorting, offset and limit in the database.
-This offloads work from the Node server so that the Node server can remain lightweight and performant.

-The `pagination` function can detect if you use `args.clauses`, and it will behave differently dependeing on if you do or do not:
-* If you use `args.clauses`, the `pagination` function will expect the array returned by your resolver to have already been sorted, offsetted, and limited.
-* If you do not use `args.clauses`, the `pagination` function will expect the array returned by your resolver to not be sorted, offsetted, or limited, so it will perform sorting, offsetting, and limiting on the returned array.
+You do not have to use `args.clauses`.
+See the [SQL Queries](#sql-queries) section for more details.

 ## SQL Queries

 This package is primarily designed for usage with MySQL or Postgres.
-By performing sorting, offset, and limit in the database,
+By performing sorting, offsetting, and limiting in the database,
 work is offloaded from the Node server so that it remains lightweight and performant.

 If you use these, you can pass `args.clauses.mysql` or `args.clauses.postgres` into your SQL query builder.